vimalmenon/learn-k8s/example/CronJob/README.md

 ### Pre Requisites
 * Make sure you have minikube installed
-* You should have understanding of deploying a Pod
+* You should have understanding of deploying a Pod and Job
 ---
 ### Example
 Start minikube cluster with 2 worker nodes (Optional)